How to get the vaccine

 Training is also available for non-clinical staff to support the immunisation rollout.

-This emergency workforce trained and authorised to administer the vaccin will help support existing health services to provide the COVID-19 vaccine to every eligible Victorian who wishes to be vaccinated.
+This emergency workforce trained and authorised to administer COVID-19 vaccines will help support our health services to offer vaccination to every eligible Victorian.

-All COVID-19 vaccine providers, including existing authorised immunisers, need to undertake training specific to the COVID-19 vaccines.
+All COVID-19 vaccine providers, including existing authorised immunisers, need to undertake training specific to COVID-19 vaccines.

 Training for existing authorised immunisers

 - medical practitioners